-Create a spooky Halloween feel box using foods like cold spaghetti ("worms") or peeled grapes ("eyeballs").
+Create a spooky Halloween feel box using foods such as cold spaghetti ("worms") or peeled grapes ("eyeballs").
 Put these foods in an opaque box, and then let kids feel what's inside without peeking.
 The kids will have a blast feeling inside each box for the creepy, "gross" items and trying to guess what they are.
 Once everyone has had a turn to touch the items and make their guesses, open the box and show them what's inside.

 Halloween Word Scramble

 This game has a lot in common with the classic word-creation game Boggle.
 Write the word Frankenstein on a large sheet of paper.
 Break your group into pairs, and give each pair their own paper and pencils.
 Set a timer for three minutes, and challenge the pairs to create as many words of three letters or more as they possibly can from the letters in the word Frankenstein.
 When the timer goes off, have each group read out their words.
 Whoever created the most words wins!
 If the game is a hit, try it again with the word Halloween.